cqse/teamscale-jacoco-agent/teamscale-gradle-plugin/README.md

 ```
 The Teamscale plugin generates a special task for every test task you define suffixed with `Impacted` e.g. `unitTestImpacted`.
 This task automatically uploads the available tests to Teamscale and runs only the impacted tests for the last commit.
-Afterwards `TESTWISE_COVERAGE` and `JUNIT` reports are uploaded to Teamscale.
+Afterwards a `TESTWISE_COVERAGE` report is uploaded to Teamscale.
 Setting the `--run-all-tests` allows to run all tests and still generate a `TESTWISE_COVERAGE` report for all tests.

 Uploading reports can also be triggered independently of the `Impacted` task with the Gradle task `unitTestReportUpload`.
 By starting Gradle with `-x unitTestReportUpload` you can also disable the automatic upload.